The Best Men’s Scarves Tie Every Cold-Weather Fit Together

 Arran Sheldon Cashmere Scarf

-With the kind of dense weave that only Scottish mills can promise, this full cashmere scarf comes in tones that are close to the Madewell blend I loved higher up—except this time, they’ll feel like butter on your neck, for all time.
+With the kind of dense weave that only Scottish mills can promise, this full cashmere scarf comes in tones you could stare at for hours—and will feel like butter on your neck, for all time.

 Johnstons of Elgin